JoaoAlmeida-dev/XML-Generator-API-AdvancedProgramming/README.md

 <?xml version="1.0" encoding="UTF-8" standalone="no" ?>
 ```

-It has three diferent properties:
+It has three different properties:

 * Version
     * Specifies the version of the XML standard